dimfeld/website/posts/state_machine_actions.md

 }
 ```

 This mostly works fine, but it has issues.
 In the previous article, we established a model where we could send any event to the state machine at any time, and it would use the transition definitions to go to the correct next state (or ignore the event).
-But here, future additions to the code must use these functions instead of just sending events to the state machine.
+But here, future alterations to the code must use these functions instead of just sending events to the state machine.
 Otherwise the network requests won't actually happen.

 Worse, the functions send the network requests without any regard for if the state machine actually responded to the event.
-We could add extra code to fix that, but it duplicates the logic that is already in the state machine -- another source for bugs.
+We could add extra code to fix that, but it duplicates the logic already in the state machine -- another source for bugs.

-# Adding Actions
+# Integrating Actions

 The more we can do by only talking to the state machine, the better, but we obviously can't give up the ability to actually do stuff.
-So we'll integrate actions and their corresponding state transitions into the state machine itself.
+So we'll put actions and their corresponding state transitions into the state machine itself.

-Looking at the various places and ways that actions can happen, we end up with four types:
+There are various places and ways that actions can happen.
+We'll add four types:

 - Synchronous actions during a specific transition
 - Synchronous actions when entering a state